cideM/aoc2020/README.md

 [nix-shell:/data/private/aoc2020]$ ghcid ./day_one_part_one.hs
 ```

-To install packages update `aoc2020.cabal` and run `cabal2nix . > project.nix`.
-Since `shell.nix` uses `project.nix` this will update environment in the Nix shell.
+To install packages update `shell.nix`, specifically the `pkgs: [ INSERT_PKGS_HERE ]` part.
+Package names are like in Hackage but packages come from Nixpkgs.

-There are also a few other tools installed for you, such as `ormolu` for formatting, `hlint` for linting and `fast-tags` to generate a `tags` file which Neovim understands.
+There are also a few other tools installed for you, such as `ormolu` for formatting and `hlint` for linting.

 ## Progress (1/25)